 Your Wildfire Action Plan must be prepared, and familiar to all members of your household well in advance of a wildfire.
 Use the checklist below to help create your plan.
 Each family’s plan will be different, depending on a variety of issues, needs, and situations.

-Create an evacuation plan
+Create an evacuation plan that includes:

 - A designated emergency meeting location outside the fire or hazard area.
 This is critical to determine who has safely evacuated from the affected area.